edemaine/coauthor/README.md

   Useful for progress reports since the last meeting.

 * **Threaded** message organization, with arbitrary tree structure (root messages, replies with arbitrary depth).
-You can focus on the subthread rooted at any message (click on the arrow), or fold away the contents of a subthread to focus on the rest (click on the minus sign).
+You can **focus** on the subthread rooted at any message (click on the arrow), or **fold** away the contents of a subthread to focus on the rest (click on the minus sign).
-  Folding with the plus/minus sign are local and temporary (reset when reloading the page), while **minimizing** the message makes it start out folded for all users (e.g., when a discussion/question resolves and is no longer important, but you want to preserve it for future reference).
+  Folding with the minus/plus sign is a local and temporary change (resets when reloading the page), while **minimizing** the message makes it start out folded for all users (e.g., when a discussion/question resolves and is no longer important, but you want to preserve it for future reference).